ShayNehmad/make-git-better/README.md

 >
 > For now, I've granted you access to ENCOM's basic login script.
 It's located at `ENCOM/login.py`.
 Try to run it and see what happens.
 If that doesn't work, try to read it so you can figure out what you can do.

-NOTE: _To solve this you need to use only git commands.
+NOTE: _To solve this you need to use only git commands and GitHub pull requests.
 You can read the login script, but don't edit stuff manually._

 ## License